-Dr Marika Rose is Postdoctoral Fellow in Philosophical Theology.
+Dr Marika Rose is Senior Lecturer in Philosophical Theology.
 She works at the intersection of systematic theology and continental philosophy of religion.
 After completing her PhD at Durham University, Marika spent two years working as a Postdoctoral Fellow at Durham before taking up a post at Winchester in 2016.

 Marika’s PhD thesis and forthcoming monograph brought the work of Slavoj Žižek into conversation with recent debates about the relationship between mystical theology and 20th-century continental philosophers such as Derrida, whose work emphasises difference, otherness and negativity.
 She has continued to publish on Slavoj Žižek, with a particular emphasis on the entanglement of Christianity and Eurocentrism in his work.

 - Continental philosophy of religion and systematic theology

 - A Theology of Failure: Ontology and Desire in Slavoj Žižek and Christian apophaticism (New York: Fordham University Press).

 - ‘In a screen, darkly’, Bible in TransMission.
 Read it online

 - Forthcoming.
 ‘Not peace but a sword: Dionysius, Žižek and the question of ancestry’ in Mystical Theology and Continental Philosophy: Interchange in the Wake of God (Contemporary Theological Explorations in Christian Mysticism), edited by Simon Podmore, Duane Williams and David Lewin (Farnham: Ashgate, forthcoming 2017).

 - 2017.
 ‘For Our Sins: Christianity, Complicity and the Racialized Construction of Innocence’ in Exploring Complicity: Concepts, Cases and Critique, edited by Robin Dunford, Afxentis Afxentiou and Michael Neu (London: Rowman and Littlefield), 53-64.